Introduction: Writing a blog post

 pine64_banners/pine64_colors/pine64_yellow.png

-which is the embed cover image.
-This image will appear when you post the link on platforms like Mastodon and Matrix.
+is used for the embed cover image.
+This image will appear when you post a link to the post on platforms like Mastodon and Matrix.
 The image path for this option starts with the /blog

 folder.